vanyasem/VK-Scraper/README.md

 --login-pass  -p      VK password

---filename    -f      Path to a file containing a list of users to scrape
+--filename    -f      Path to a file containing a list of users / communities to scrape

 --destination -d      Specify the download destination.
 By default, media will
                       be downloaded to <current working directory>/<username>

 --retain-username -n  Creates a username subdirectory when the destination flag is set

 --media-types -t      Specify media types to scrape.
 Enter as space separated values.
                       Valid values are image, video, or none

 --latest              Scrape only new media since the last scrape.
 Uses the last modified